 1) How does the internal match work?

 After matching to the Family Medicine Program at the University of Toronto, an Open House is held to provide you with more information about each of the different teaching sites.
 Each resident will then complete a rank list.
-Generally, 95% of residents receive one of their top three choices.
+Most residents in the CMG – GTA Match receive one of their top four choices.
 Electives can always be booked at different hospitals and clinics to ensure desired breadth and depth of experience is achieved.

 2) What are the main differences between the teaching sites?